joedf/OpenSeadragon.SmartScrollZoom.js/README.md

   - this also works to set options: `smartScrollZoom('setOptions', { ... option ... })`
 - Tweaked the default values to be less extreme
 - Starts off enabled unless specified in options
-- Scoll direction change is interpreted as a different scroll acceleration event.
+- Scroll direction change is interpreted as a different scroll acceleration event.
 Otherwise, quickly scrolling in and out would also trigger the acceleration.
 - added `smartScrollZoom('getOptions')`
 - preserves and restores the original `zoomPerScroll` (before plugin init.) setting on disable.